MieszkoGulinski/mieszkogulinski.github.io/src/next-js-page-rendering-modes.md

 };
 ```

-### Cached mode
+### Incremental static regeneration (cached mode)
-I don't know what "official" name this mode has, Next.js documentation doesn't give it a specific name.
 This mode generates the page during build time, but the pre-built page isn't stored permanently.
-After a specified time passes since last generation of the page, it's generated again, and the new version is after the
+After a specified time passes since last generation of the page, after the page is requested, the old version is sent to the user, but the page starts being generated again, and the new version is stored in a cache and will be available on the next request.

 This mode is triggered by having `getStaticProps` with `revalidate` in the options, like that: